-- Conduct regular and ongoing meetings with administrative committees.
+- Conduct regular and ongoing meetings with administrative committees if the need arises

 - Keep close liaison with professionals such as lawyers, accountants and insurance experts.